bhikkhu-manual/bhikkhu-manual/manuscript/markdown/chants/patimokkha-chants.md

 <div class="english">

-> These are the ten grounds for a novice to be punished\
+> These are the five grounds for a novice to be punished\
 > that were established by the Blessed One.

 </div>